colorado-aviators/AV-Scribe/CONTRIBUTING.rst

         npm version minor

 4. Update the HISTORY file based on the issues closed since the last release.
+5. Update the version tag in the footer of App.vue.
-5. Commit your changes:
+6. Commit your changes:

     .. code-block:: shell

         git commit -am "update release docs" && git push

-6. Open and merge a pull request from your branch onto main with the title "Release v0.2.0".
+7. Open and merge a pull request from your branch onto main with the title "Release v0.2.0".
-7.  `Make a Release tag <https://github.com/mcgsjoyner/AVWX-Scribe/releases/new>`_ like "v0.2.0"
+8.  `Make a Release tag <https://github.com/mcgsjoyner/AVWX-Scribe/releases/new>`_ like "v0.2.0"
     with the title "Release v0.2.0"

 Get Started!